Venice | Travel Guide

 However, knowing how much a gondola ride should cost is easier said than done.
 The city of Venice actually sets the official rate of gondola rides, which start at around 80 for 30 minutes, with additional 20 minute slots costing 40.
 Expect these fares to rise even higher after 7pm.

-Its worth knowing that although these prices are set by the city, theyre seldom adhered to.
-For example, a singing gondolier can cost a premium, so its worth discussing the cost and length of your ride with the gondolier before youve even stumbled into the boat.
+It's worth knowing that although these prices are set by the city, they are rarely adhered to.
+For example, a singing gondolier can cost a premium, so it's worth discussing the cost and length of your ride with the gondolier before you've even stumbled into the boat.

-You can find gondolas throughout the main tourist spots, so finding a ride shouldnt be too difficult.
-Piazzale Roma, the Rialto Bridge Area and the Doges Palace are all top areas to find a gondolier just waiting to let you aboard.
-If youre travelling to Venice as a group, its also worth remembering that gondolas can seat up to 6 people.
+You can find gondolas throughout the main tourist spots, so finding a ride shouldn't be too difficult.
+Piazzale Roma, the Rialto Bridge Area and Doge's Palace are all top areas to find a gondolier just waiting to let you aboard.
+If you're travelling to Venice as a group, it's also worth remembering that gondolas can seat up to six people.

-A coffee in Piazza San Marco can set you back 5 (did I just hear a wail of pain come from my wallet?).
+A coffee in Piazza San Marco can set you back 5.
 If cash is more important to you than the view, food and drink gets cheaper away from the tourist centres.
 You never know, you might even find an even more authentic brew and a fraction of the cost.

-5. You cant take your bag into the Basilica
+You can't take your bag into the Basilica

-But its worth bearing in mind that they dont allow any bags in the building.
-We saw some unfortunate tourists queue for half an hour, only to be told to join another queue to put their bag in the cloakroom, where they were told to rejoin the BACK of the first queue.
-A painful rookie error.
+But it's worth bearing in mind that they don't allow any bags in the building.
+We saw some unfortunate tourists queue for half an hour, only to be told to join another queue to put their bag in the cloakroom, where they were told to rejoin the back of the first queue!

 Much like the Basilica, you can expect long queues throughout the city during busy periods.
 However, the longest queues are normally for the ticket offices, so to travel better, book ahead to skip these.

-There arent many public toilets in Venice and occasionally have queues to rival the Basilica!
-Just to sweeten the deal, you have to fork out 1.50 for the convenience.
+There aren't many public toilets in Venice and occasionally have queues to rival the Basilica!
+And, you have to fork out 1.50 for the convenience!

-If youre able to, make use of the free loos found in hotels and restaurants.
-Paying for wifi and loos makes the 5 coffee not seem so expensive now!
+If you're able to, make use of the free loos found in hotels and restaurants.
 Just remember - signori for men and signore for women.

 Sadly both come part and parcel with a city in a lagoon.
-Weve noticed the smell in Venice is at its most pungent during the hottest periods, so if you needed another reason to avoid the peak Summer months, think of your poor nostrils!
+We've noticed the smell in Venice is at its most pungent during the hottest periods, so if you needed another reason to avoid the peak summer months, it's this!